rememberurIie/rememberurIie/README.md

 - I am currently studying for a Bachelor's degree in Science-Technology, which is my first year of study and studying Computer-Technology as my major at Rajamangala University of Technology Thanyaburi.

-- and currently I play League of Leagend and Osu!
+- Currently, I play League of Legends and Osu!!